kaleidoscope 1.4.0

 Rotates the coordinates of sliced triangle.
 Internal use only.

-int sliceTriangle (TransformationInfo *transformPtr, int width, int height, int n, double scaleDown)
+void sliceTriangle (TransformationInfo *transformPtr, int width, int height, int n, double scaleDown)

 Slices a suitable triangle from image.